Skip to main content

 node_nameVECTOR_SELF_NODE_NAME env var (injected by Vector)gpu-node-01

-levelparsed from JSON log field level (pods with mif.moreh.io/log.format=json only)info, warn, error
+levelparsed from JSON log field level (JSON-parsed pods only)info, warn, error

 Query examples